X

 The Battery Usage app as shown in Android 12.

-Here you'll see how much battery you have left as well as several other configuration options.
+Here you'll see how much battery you have left and several other configuration options.

-Once in the Battery Usage window, you'll see a list of installed apps and the percentage of the battery they've used over the past 24 hours.
+Once in the Battery Usage window, you'll see a list of installed apps and the battery percentage they've used over the past 24 hours.

 Android Battery Usage is displayed over a 24-hour period.